jrinder42/rate-limit/README.md

 from rate_limit.generic_cell_rate import (
     GCRAConfig,
-    LeakyBucketGCRA,
+    SyncLeakyBucketGCRA,
-    VirtualSchedulingGCRA,
+    SyncVirtualSchedulingGCRA,
 )

 # 3 requests per 1.5 seconds and a 3 second burst capacity
 config = GCRAConfig(capacity=3, seconds=1.5)
-context_sync = LeakyBucketGCRA(config)  # can swap with VirtualSchedulingGCRA
+context_sync = SyncLeakyBucketGCRA(config)  # can swap with VirtualSchedulingGCRA
 for _ in range(12):
     with context_sync as thing:
         print(f"Current level {_} sent at {datetime.now().strftime('%X.%f')}")